Mayank1728/todo-app/README.md

 However, parsing information from this array can be cumbersome, and we would need multiple checks to ensure that the user has properly written the command.
 For example, when adding a note, both the title and body are required; if they are not provided, an error should be thrown.

 Therefore, we use Yargs to make parsing information from the command line much easier.
 With Yargs, we can define the commands and options for our application in a more structured and user-friendly way.

-Defining the Add, Delete, List, and Read Functions
+Alias are defined so instead of typing --title or --body, -t or -b is enough.
+Lastly didn't discuss about chalk as it was used for aesthetic purposes ONLY.

 ### Adding a Note

 To add a note, we first load the data from the existing JSON file.
 Then, we check for duplicate titles in the data.
 If a duplicate exists, an error is thrown.
 Otherwise, the note is added to the data and the changes are saved to the JSON file by overwriting it with the updated data.